 Also known as the common daylily, the orange daylily (Hemerocallis fulva) is a low-maintenance, easy-to-care-for hardy perennial with showy blooms.
 It sports curving strap-like foliage similar to ornamental grasses, making it beautiful even when not in bloom.
 However, once the bright orange trumpet-shape flowers rise on tall stems above the foliage in the summertime, the real show starts.

 You can plant daylilies in the spring as soon as the soil thaws, as well as in the early fall at least six weeks prior to your area's projected first fall frost date.
 They have a rapid growth rate and are even considered invasive in some areas.
 Also, be mindful about where you plant them, as they are toxic to cats.

 |Common Name||Orange daylily, common daylily, tawny daylily|

 |Botanical Name||Hemerocallis fulva|

-|Soil Type||Moist, well-draining, rich|
+|Soil Type||Moist, well-drained|

-|Soil pH||Acidic, neutral, or basic|
+|Soil pH||Acidic, neutral|

 Orange Daylily Care

 Caring for established orange daylilies is very simple.
 For the most part, this is a hands-off plant.
 Occasional pruning and dividing, as well as watering during prolonged dry spells, should do.

 Adding some compost to the soil at the time of planting is recommended, but these hardy flowers are tolerant of many soil conditions.
 Be sure to plant them in full sun for the most blooms.